mtitze/njet/docs/source/jet.rst

 and taking into account the corresponding multiplicities.

-Internally, *njet* will however not work with SymPy Symbols, but has its own class *polynom* which is taylored specificially for the task to obtain the higher-order derivatives.
+Internally, *njet* will however not work with SymPy Symbols, but has its own class *jetpolynom* which is taylored specifically for the task to obtain the higher-order derivatives.

 There is also NumPy support: